emmairwin/community_curriculum/reps/mentor_training/en/budgets.md

 2. How many weeks prior to an event must a budget be receieved to avoid disqualification?
 3. What types of reimbursement are possible?
 4. What is the budget policy regarding alcohol?
-5. Briefly describe the the reivew process for budgets totaling < $500 USD , and for those > $500 USD
+5. Briefly describe the the review process for budgets totaling < $500 USD , and for those > $500 USD
 6. How does the program handle over-payments?
 For example, when a Rep has received payment for more than the event reciepts submitted?
 7. What is the program policy for lost reciepts?
 8. What long after an event must the Rep submit reciepts?
 9. What methods of payment does Reps use?
 10. What is the tolerance threshold for events going over budget?
+11. What characteristics are likely to make a budget a challange for approval?
+12. If you turn down a budget, or if council turns down a budget, what types 'next steps' can be offered to a Rep?